Fall 2023 Move-In

 Returning Students: Sunday, September 24, 2023: 10 a.m. - 2 p.m.

 Residential Education and Housing is planning to provide the best move-in experience in an efficient and friendly way.

-Unloading and moving assistance will not be available.
+Unloading and moving assistance may be available.

 You may want to bring your own hand truck (dollies) or moving cart.
 We will have a limited number of metal moving carts and hand trucks (dollies) available to assist with your move if you wish to use them.
-The carts will be wiped down with a sanitizing solution between uses.

 Consider reducing the amount of personal belongings that you bring to campus.
 This will help ensure a quick and easy unloading process.

 Review the "What to Bring" checklist.
 Check the supplemental list of health related items you may want to consider bringing.